 - Get a copy of my book – Brainchild: Secrets to Unlocking Your Child’s Potential.

 - Looking for information on Shichida, Heguru, and Right Brain Education?
-Subscribe to Right Brain News and get a bonus Right Brain Education activity manual!
+Join us on Right Brain Child and subscribe to Right Brain News to get a bonus Right Brain Education activity manual!

 *** Figur8 is recommended by MovingBabies